aomran/helpcue/README.md

 # Helpcue App

+[HelpCue](http://www.helpcue.com) has been used at HackerYou for at least four cohorts.
+The software has faciliated the asking of nearly 2600 questions.
+The web application continues to be used, helping the students ask for help almost 200 times per week.

 ## Getting Started

 The development environment requires the Ruby 2.1.1 and Postgresql.
 To get this setup please follow the instructions in the [Wiki](https://github.com/aomra015/helpcue/wiki) but make sure you upgrade everything.